Ash Road Bridge project team invites residents to name the new bridge

 Tom Hunt lead councillor for Regeneration said, “I’d like to thank the judges for their time and invaluable local knowledge.
 It was also great that we’ve had this opportunity to give our residents a voice”.

 At Ash Road in Surrey, VolkerFitzpatrick has been appointed to design and build a much-needed highway crossing over a rail line on behalf of Guildford Borough Council.
 The new bridge will reduce congestion in the area and unlock housing development outlined in the local plan.
-The scheme has therefore been able to benefit from a substantial Housing Infrastructure Fund grant secured from the government.
+The scheme has benefitted from a substantial Housing Infrastructure Fund grant secured from the government.

-Ash Road Bridge project team have been very involved in the local community and recently donated £15,000 to support Ash Youth Club to help fund a youth worker for a year meaning the youth club can re-open.
+The Ash Road Bridge project team have been very involved in the local community and recently donated £15,000 to support Ash Youth Club fund a youth worker for a year allowing the club to reopen.
 The team have also allowed residents to watch the installation of the bridge beams, invited local youth groups to find out more about the project on site and were a part of Build UK's Open Doors initiative.
 The Open Doors initiative welcomed over 100 school, college and university students to several developments across the VolkerFitzpatrick business.

 “We had a really interesting morning at our site office discussing the names that were suggested.
 I was delighted to meet the panel of judges, who had a wealth of knowledge about Ash and its history.”